 Size & Growth

-This evergreen, compact plant grows around 6″ – 12″ inches tall from a woody taproot.
+The evergreen Armeria maritima is a compact plant that grows around 6″ – 12″ inches tall from a woody taproot.

-It has a mounded tuft which slow expands and includes numerous dark green, needle-shaped, and stiff leaves with hairs around their margins in most cases.
+It has a mounded tuft that slow expands and includes numerous dark green, needle-shaped, and stiff leaves with hairs around their margins in most cases.

 Flowering and Fragrance

-During the bloom time mid-spring, Armeria Maritima has a bloom color of lavender to bright pink flower color which are in tiny round clusters.
+During the bloom time mid-spring, Armeria Maritima has a bloom color of lavender to bright pink to white flowers which are in tiny round clusters.

-The flowers are subtended with papery bracts, purplish on top of leafless, unbranched, and slender flower stems.
+The flowers are subtended with papery bracts, purplish on top of leafless, unbranched, and slender flower stems well above the foliage.